tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 If your answers for the last two questions were both _nope_, then the go ahead and meet __Smart Sinusoids__.

 # Smart Sinusoids - the easy way

 __Smart Sinusoids__ is a trigonomecric function wrapper that's main purpose is to help you to generate sinusoid signals.
-It does this with the help of [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) and the Parameter engine written inside of it.
-[Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) allows you to give __Smart Sinusoids__ parameters in any order you want, and the _Parameter Engine_
+It does this with the help of [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) and the _Parameter Engine_ written inside of it.
+[Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) allows you to give __Smart Sinusoids__ parameters in any order you want, and the _Parameter Engine_ allows you to give any type of parameters and it will try to compose with them a sinusoid signal.

+To demonstrate how easy is to use __Smart Sinusoids__ let's generate the signals generated in the old fashion way before:

 {% gist tiborsimon/89c9ca291f761c988d7e %}